-While each programs regulation clearly define program use, the West Central CoC has further identified how program funds can best be utilized based on the needs of homeless persons in our region.
+Coalition.
+The West Central Minnesota CoC has written standards for provision of ESG funds.
 The West Central CoC will continue to refine its written standards as the region adapts and further develops our regional CARES (Coordinated Assessment, Referral and Evaluation System) network and develops improved strategies for targeting resources.
 CARES is a system of assessing homeless client needs and tracking data among service providers.
 The community has transitioned into this system over the last 6 years.
 CARES is designed to reduce the amount of time a person is homeless or prevent homelessness by connecting clients to services faster.
 In the past, multiple needs assessments were conducted by multiple service providers, increasing client confusion and the amount of time a person waited to access services.
-CARES allows for a single needs assessment and a database; once the information is inputted into the system, all service providers can access the information and run reports.
+CARES allow for a single needs assessment and a database; once the information is inputted into the system, all service providers can access the information and run reports.
 Needs are assessed using a Service Prioritization Decision Assistance Tool (SPDAT or VI-SPDAT).
 Area agencies are currently using the VI-SPDAT tool, which was designed for use in outreach assessment with homeless individuals; it combines the medical risk factors of the Vulnerability Index (VI) with the social risk factors of the SPDAT.
 Once clients are assessed, the end result produces a number used to rank needs by priority.
 Instead of the traditional first come-first serve concept, those who need help the most are the first to be connected to services.
 This tool has improved the service delivery system and further connects agencies.
 The City of Moorhead and the City of Fargo provided CDBG funding for the development of CARES.

-Eligibility in the ESG programs requires participant household income of 30% or below of the area median income.
-Service prioritization and targeting policy (CARES) is also utilized to maximize existing resources.
 The West Central Minnesota CoC focuses on chronic homeless, families with children, unaccompanied youth, and persons coming from the streets or emergency shelter.
-Chronic homeless persons and families are given priority in coordinated assessment, open shelter beds, and permanent supportive housing lists.
+Chronic homeless persons and families are given priority in coordinated assessment, open shelter beds, and permanent supportive housing lists according to the CoC Coordinator.
 Families with children or unaccompanied youth are given priority in rapid-rehousing and transitional housing programs.
-Funds may be utilized for the following target areas: prevention, emergency shelter, motel voucher, domestic violence shelter, permanent housing, and transitional housing that includes programming related to financial literacy, rental assistance, case management, advocacy, and housing education.
-ESG programs are evaluated annually and program outcomes are evaluated every two years as part of the renewal request reviews.
-Quarterly program reviews are conducted.
+The CoC may utilize funds for the following target areas: prevention, emergency shelter, motel voucher, domestic violence shelter, permanent housing, and transitional housing that includes programming related to financial literacy, rental assistance, case management, advocacy, and housing education.
+The City of Moorhead attends the discussions of the ESG programs and hears the evaluation of them and their outcomes.
+The CoC conducts quarterly program reveiws.